 To date, Carolyn has trained well over 2,000 dogs, the majority of which have had serious behavior issues.
 She has a soft spot for working with insecure, fearful dogs who gain a new lease on life through an intensive training and behavior modification program.
 Carolyn enjoys helping clients learn how to clearly and effectively communicate with their dogs, increase their knowledge of dog behavior, and help them find the same joy she feels with a well trained dog in her life.

 Carolyn enjoys a break from training dogs by studying genetics and furthering her Labrador retriever breeding program.
 Carolyn has been involved with breeding dogs for the past 16 years.
 She originally started out breeding the Cane Corso, which is a type of Italian Mastiff.
-Her current breeding program of field line Labradors has been in the works for the last 7 years.
-Check out the link here to learn more about GLK9 Labradors.
+Her current breeding program of field line Labradors has been in the works for the last 10 years. (*breeding program has been disbanded in 2023 due to a necessary change in life circumstance*)

 If she isn't breeding and training dogs, Carolyn also teaches the health and nutrition courses for Top Tier K9's Academy for Dog Trainers.
 Check out this link to learn more about TTK9, and everything we have to offer.
 She enjoys teaching new trainers all she can about how to provide the highest quality of care for the dogs in their care.

 In 2018, Carolyn was approached by a film producer to supply an upcoming film with a dog.
 Her Malinois "Ice" landed several scenes in an award winning horror film titled "The Wretched."
 The two of them had a blast on the set, and are very appreciative for the experience!